 Growing location: Neive, Barbaresco wine-growing area, Langhe, Piedmont, Italy.

-Bottle ageing before release: at least 8 months in the cellar.
+Bottle ageing before release: 8 months in the cellar.

 Residual sugar: 1.4 g/l

 Nose: intense, with delicate fruity and ethereal overtones, showing plums and jam.

 Palate: warm and soft, with a rich acid-tannin structure.

 Barbera’s simplicity, with the soft taste it gets from maturing in wood, matches it to perfection with lean foods and simple dishes.
 This makes it the ideal wine to serve with the now world-famous typical Italian cuisine.

 Meats: veal entrecôte, seared slice steak, grilled vegetables, roast duck.

 Sauces: tomato and mixed vegetables; not hot.